 Babies and toddlers are at high risk because their immune system is not fully developed.
 Hence, they cannot fight infection.

-Do you know, the germs that cause Meningitis reside in people’s nose, throat, and intestines?
+You know, the germs that cause Meningitis reside in people’s nose, throat, and intestines.
 But the infection can only occur if they pass on to the bloodstream and reach the layer which covers the brain and the spinal cord.
 It was mentioned in one article that babies and young children can get it from an infected person by,

 - kissing and touching